-Her devastating loss shows Worf the consequences of holding on too rigidly to concepts of “honor.”
-The reason they had ultimately not wed was because Worf was disgraced in the Klingon culture and did not want to bring shame to his son.
+Her devastating demise shows Worf the consequences of holding on too rigidly to concepts of “honor.”
+The reason they had ultimately not wed was because Worf was disgraced in the Klingon culture, and he did not want to bring shame to his son.
 Now, suddenly a single parent, he is forced to question his views on manhood while raising a young boy.

-It is his sons’ presence on the ship that becomes the catalyst for his relationship with Counselor Deanna Troi.
-Since Alexander wasn’t brought up with Klingon values, she acts as a mediator and surrogate mother between the two.
+It is his son's presence on the ship that becomes the catalyst for his relationship with Counselor Deanna Troi.
+Since Alexander wasn’t brought up with Klingon values, she acts as a mediator and surrogate mother for the two.
 Worf eventually asks her to formalize this arrangement and become Alexander’s “Sol-Chim,” or godmother.
-While helping raise his son she encourages him to be more vulnerable and consider the effects of his egocentric actions on others.
+While helping raise his son, she encourages him to be more vulnerable and consider the effects of his egocentric actions on others.

 Her influence is best exemplified in the Season 5 episode “Ethics'' where Worf is thought to be permanently paralyzed after an accident.
 He decides it would be preferential to be put to death than continue to live in this new reality.
 Deanna is the one who pushes him to reevaluate his priorities and consider his son’s well-being above his own selfish pride.

-At the end of the episode, after a miracle treatment of course, we see Worf acquiesce to let Alexander assist him when he struggles in his physical therapy.
-It’s through her guidance that he comes to realize there's more strength in dealing with your emotions than in suppressing them and lashing out.
-Although their connection is further explored in “Parallels” where the two are married in an alternate timeline, they pursue a short-lived relationship which ends off-screen.
+At the end of the episode, after a miracle treatment of course, we see Worf acquiesce to letting Alexander assist him when he struggles with his physical therapy.
+It’s through Deanna's guidance that he comes to realize there's more strength in dealing with your emotions than in suppressing them and lashing out.
+Although their connection is further explored in “Parallels,” where the two are married in an alternate timeline, they pursue a short-lived relationship which ends off-screen.